ludgergoeminne/organAging/README.md

 # Plasma protein-based organ-specific aging and mortality models unveil diseases as accelerated aging of organismal systems

 This repository accompanies our manuscript "Plasma protein-based organ-specific aging and mortality models unveil diseases as accelerated aging of organismal systems".
-The repository contains all required code to reproduce the analyses for our pulication which is accepted for publication at *Cell Metabolism*, but for which a preprint is available on *medRxiv* (see https://doi.org/10.1101/2024.04.08.24305469).
+The repository contains all required code to reproduce the analyses for our manuscript in *Cell Metabolism* (available from November 1st, 2024, 11 am EST onwards, see https://doi.org/10.1016/j.cmet.2024.10.005).

 ## Overview of the repository